 If you go down the path of using unscrupulous methods to "game" the search engines, you will find that you will have to spend an inordinate amount of time and effort working on the "means" itself, year in year out, instead of the "end" (your goal).
 This is needed because you have to stay ahead of the search engine programmers who are always tweaking the search engines to weed out such trickery.
 And those programmers work full time on their engine (and there are many of them).
 To stay ahead of them, you will practically have to work full time to figure out new tricks to replace obsolete ones and hiding those tricks.

 This is of course not something webmasters want to do.
 They want to create a site, and then focus on what the site lets them accomplish.
-If it's an online shop, they prefer that the site run on autopilot and they can just concentrate on shipping their goods (etc).
-Even if yours is a blog or tutorial site (which obviously can't run on autopilot), you will still want to spend time writing new posts or articles rather than running around frantically trying to protect your dark secret.
+If it's an online shop, they prefer that the site run on autopilot so that they can just concentrate on shipping their goods (etc).
+Even if yours is a blog or tutorial site (which obviously can't run on autopilot since tutorials and blogs don't write themselves), you will still want to spend your time coming up with new posts or articles rather than running around frantically trying to protect your dark secret.

 Focus on the content and purpose of your website.
 Improve its quality.
 This yields far better results in the long run than going with some shady fad-of-the-week.